This is an AI translated post.

 Select Language

 'Google Messages' is a service that supports the RCS (Rich Communication Services) standard.
-RCS is a more advanced form of text messaging that has generated high expectations, but its lack of global standardization has resulted in countries and carriers offering their own unique services.
-Google has been working with major telecommunications companies worldwide to expand the RCS ecosystem.
+RCS has garnered anticipation as an advanced form of text messaging, but due to a lack of global standardization, various countries and carriers have provided their own unique services.
+In response, Google has been working with major telecommunications companies around the world to expand the RCS ecosystem.

-Yan Jendryovych, Director of Android and Business Communications at Google, explained, "Five years ago, there were many versions of RCS that were not interoperable across countries, but now group chats are possible with the same protocol anywhere in the world."
+Yan Jendryovych, Google's Director of Android and Business Communications, explained, "Five years ago, there were various RCS versions that weren't interoperable across countries, but now group chats are possible using the same protocol anywhere in the world."

-One of the distinctive features of Google Messages is its 'Photo Picker' function.
-This feature allows AI to recognize objects within photos and create unique emoticons.
-Google also plans to continuously provide new stickers in collaboration with external partners.
+One of the distinctive features of Google Messages is the 'Photo Picker' function.
+Using this feature, AI can directly recognize objects within a photo and create unique emojis.
+They also plan to continuously provide new stickers in collaboration with external partners.

-Google has no plans to create a sticker store like LINE, but they will consider adding related features if the number of Korean users increases.
-Google also plans to strengthen AI usage in messaging, focusing on user protection by blocking spam messages.
+Google does not intend to create a sticker store like LINE, but they will consider adding related features if the number of users in Korea increases.
+They also plan to strengthen the use of AI in messaging, focusing on user protection such as spam message blocking.

-Google's AI assistant 'Gemini' will also be used to provide sentence examples when writing messages with the 'Magic Compose' feature.
-Gemini can also create witty captions for photos sent by the other party.
+It also features the 'Magic Compose' function, which uses Google's AI assistant 'Gemini' to provide sentence examples when composing messages.
+Gemini can also generate witty captions for photos sent by the other party.

-Apple has announced that it will support RCS in iMessage in 2024, suggesting that the boundaries between Android and iOS in the messenger market will be broken down.
-This means that Google Messages users worldwide can expect seamless messaging with iOS device users in the future.
+Furthermore, Apple has announced that it will support RCS in iMessage sometime in 2024, which is expected to blur the lines between Android and iOS in the messaging market.
+Consequently, Google Messages users worldwide are expected to be able to communicate seamlessly with iOS device users in the future.